Changes to services due to coronavirus

 Unfortunately, since social distancing guidelines were introduced, we have been unable to deliver our usual timetable of school readiness activities.

-We understand that many parents and carers that have children due to start school this coming September may have increased feelings of anxiety and concerns during these challenging times.
+We understand that many parents and carers that have children due to start school may have increased feelings of anxiety and concerns during these challenging times.

-That’s why we will be working with Essex Child and Family Wellbeing Service (ECFWS) and other partners to bring you free online activities and information that can help you to support your child to be ready for Reception class in September.
+That’s why we will be working with Essex Child and Family Wellbeing Service (ECFWS) and other partners to bring you free online activities and information that can help you to support your child to be ready for school.

 You can book a place for you and your child on one of our online interactive sessions, or use the resources available to create your own activities at home.